When To Put A Dog Down With Torn ACL [ANSERED]

 When dogs go through ACL injuries, it can make their life a living hell; especially if it is a serious injury or full tear.
 Eventually, this leads to a decline in your dog’s quality of life.

 ACL surgeries usually cost a lot.
-Due to lack of insurance or availability of cash, most dog owners cannot afford this costly procedure.
+Due to a lack of insurance or availability of cash, most dog owners cannot afford this costly procedure.
 Another downside with ACL surgeries is that the surgeries may not always go as expected, and people can end up with dogs with even more degraded conditions and lower quality of life.
 So people often opt for euthanasia, as opposed to ACL surgery, as the more humane option.

 What is the Right Time to Euthanize a Dog with ACL Injuries?